 W-O-W. Really, wow.
-Not really sure what was expected from a Retro of the most hated Jordan model ever (although a few of us here actually liked the design), but it sure wasn’t this.
+I’m not really sure what was expected from a Retro of the most hated Jordan model ever (although a few of us here actually liked the design), but it sure wasn’t this.

 Our friends at fastpass took apart the latest edition of the Jordan XV and to say it is disappointing is an understatement.
 As you look at the images below, you will notice something important is missing.